Instabug/Instabug-Flutter/README.md

 }
 ```

-Make sure to replace `app_token` with your application token.

-4. If your app supports Android, create a new Java class that extends `FlutterApplication` and add it to your `AndroidManifest.xml`.
+2. Create a new Java class that extends `FlutterApplication` and add it to your `AndroidManifest.xml`.

 ```xml
 <application